jsoung/i4g/docs/dev_guide.md

 ### Terraforming GCP Resources

 Infrastructure lives under the sibling `infra/` tree.
-For module layout, workflow steps, and Discovery Engine prerequisites (including the quota-project command), follow the instructions in `infra/README.md`.
+For module layout, workflow steps, and Discovery prerequisites (including the quota-project command), follow the instructions in `infra/README.md`.

 ### Publishing the FastAPI Image to Artifact Registry